nufke/loxbuddy/README.md

 cp .env.example .env.local
 code .env.local

+# Grab the existing icon library `IconLibrary.zip` from the LoxConfig or
-# Unzip the `IconLibrary.zip` in the static folder
+# Miniserver and unzip it in the static folder
 cd static/loxicons
 unzip IconLibrary.zip